Did you know June 2 in the US is National Rocky Road Day? We've got the perfect way to celebrate...

 The Ramparts are a male voice chamber choir who love to sing traditional Irish songs as well as folk, pop, and some "cheeky" barbershop.
 They were set up in early 2016 by choirmaster Ruaidhrí Ó Dálaigh who gathered his most cherished choral singers to create an acapella group with one dream, to perform epic Barbershop numbers to audiences around the world.

 The setting for this recording?
-The famous Stag's Head pub in Dublin this past March, just before nationwide shutdowns went into place in Ireland.
+The famous Stag's Head pub in Dublin in March 2020, just before nationwide shutdowns went into place in Ireland.

 Well, lads, mission accomplished!